IrosTheBeggar/mStream/README.md

 ## Automatically setup port forwarding

 mStream can try to automatically open a port to the internet.
 Use the '-t' command to try to setup port forwarding.
-Additionally you can use the '-g' command to set the gateway IP manually.
-If you don't include '-g', the program will use an extension to try to figure it out

 ```
 mstream  -t

-OR

-mstream  -t -g [gatewayIP]
-mstream musicDirectory/ -t -g 192.168.1.1
 ```

 Please note that not all routers will allow this.
 Some routers may close this port after a period of time.